panagiotamoraiti/advent-of-code/README.md

 # Advent of Code

-This repository contains my Python solutions for the first 7 days of the [Advent of Code](https://adventofcode.com/) challenges.
+This repository contains my Python solutions for some of the [Advent of Code](https://adventofcode.com/) challenges.